 Toss pumpkin, zucchini and onion in prepared baking dish with oil, season to taste and spread out.
 Bake for 15-20 minutes, or until vegetables are golden and tender.
 Remove from oven.

 Spray a large oven dish with olive oil cooking spray.
-Line base and sides with baking paper, allowing a 2cm overhang at both long ends.

 Place vegetables in oven dish and spread out.
 Toss in spinach.

 In a large bowl, whisk together eggs and milk and season to taste.

 Bake for 30-35 minutes, until set.
 Set aside for 10 minutes.